APWHY/carlsb/README.md

  After creating a private network (using your custom `genesis.json` file), look inside your `datadir` for a file called `geth.ipc`.
 This is the path that you will need to enter into `<insert location here>`.

  More stuff....

+ # Things not yet implemented!
+ * CM's and CH's don't forget the other nodes that they are connected to (there is no ttl system anywhere in the code)
+ * KUI intervals have not been implemented (although the relevante packer has been written)